HellioSolutions/helliosms/README.md

 ## OTP Validator

-You can validate sent OTPs using provided validation rule named `helliomessaging_otp` as shown below:
+You can validate sent OTPs using provided validation rule named `hellio_otp` as shown below:

 ```php
 <?php